openfoodfacts/api-documentation/README.md

 ## Deprecation notice

 **Important**:
-This documentation is deprecated in favour of the new OpenAPI documentation (see below)
+This documentation is being deprecated in favour of the new OpenAPI documentation (see below)

 ## Up-to-date Documentation of the Open Food Facts API